bloghow to sell ecommerce business

 E-commerce Valuation

-At FE, we’re seeing valuations holding firm and rising for high-quality e-commerce businesses; the second half of 2022 is a prime time for founders to exit at favorable multiples.
+At FE, we’re seeing valuations holding firm and rising for high-quality e-commerce businesses; the second half of 2024 is a prime time for founders to exit at favorable multiples.
+We dive deeper into what key metrics lead to higher multiples and how to calculate accurate here.

 Most Profitable Types of E-commerce Stores